Anthrocon/www/content/Venue/shuttle-buses/index.md

 {{< /details >}}

 {{< details "Yellow Route — Holiday Inn Express, Residence Inn, Springhill Suites" >}}
-**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.
+**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 1 AM on Sunday evening.

 **Frequency:** Buses will arrive at each hotel approximately every 45 minutes.

 **Pick up notes:**

-- Residence Inn: Corner of General Robinson St and Mazeorski Way, at Home Plate entrance to PNC Park
+- Residence Inn: In front of hotel entrance driveway on W. General Robinson St (Gray Hare Express carts only)
-- Holiday Inn, Springhill Suites: Corner of General Robinson St and Federal St, Legacy Square Entrance to PNC Park
+- Holiday Inn, Springhill Suites: Corner of General Robinson St and Federal St, Legacy Square Entrance to PNC Park (Gray Hare Express carts only)
 {{< /details >}}

 {{< details "Green Route — Wyndham, Renaissance" >}}
-**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.
+**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 1 AM on Sunday evening.

 **Frequency:** Buses will arrive at each hotel approximately every 15-20 minutes.

 **Pick up notes:**

-- Wyndham pick up will be on Commonwealth Place in front of the main entrance
+- Wyndham in front of the main entrance.
+On July 4, the transportation stop will temporarily move to Stanwix St. one block over due to road closure.
-- Renaissance pick up will be at the corner of Fort Duquesne Boulevard and 6th Street
+- Renaissance pick up will be at the corner of Fort Duquesne Boulevard and 6th Street, just around the corner of hotel front entrance

 {{< /details >}}

 {{< details "Orange Route — Joinery, Sheraton Station Square" >}}
-**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.
+**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 1 AM on Sunday evening.

 **Frequency:** Buses will arrive at each hotel approximately every 45 minutes.